shawnye/SPIM/README.md

 # SPIM
 Simple Personal Infomation Management
-- do not like CMS, it is lightweight ,using markdown only instead of HTML content editor
+- Does not like CMS, it is lightweight ,using markdown only instead of HTML content editor

 ## Perspective
 ### Simple design:
 - simplified priviledge with 3 roles/users: system administator, owner, guest
 - most file management as desktop application does
-- record events into sqlite3, markdown supported, local file link supported
+- record events into sqlite3, markdown supported, local file link supported, display as HTML
 - addressbook
+- all files, events and addressbooks are `tagable` and `remarkable`
+- support xls, csv export
 - advance: timer

 ### Network accessible: